Parent Advisory Council

 Ashley Schmit

 Ashley Schmit (NE) is a mother of five who resides in Lincoln, Nebraska.
 When it comes to working as a parent leader, Ashley describes having a zealous heart for any work that brings partners together to have conversations about the promotion of family and child well-being.
 She is especially interested in partnerships that result in solution creation, positive change, and community innovation that directly affect those most impacted by disparities related to poverty, racial, and social injustice.
-Since 2017, she has served as a Parent Leader, Lived Prevention Support and Experience Expert, member of the Local Community Action Partnership Executive Board, Chair and Parent Representative on the Local Head Start Program Policy Council and Nebraska Community Response Panels as well as roles on various Nebraska steering committees.
-Ashley has a Nursing Degree and practiced Nursing for approximately 10 years.
+Since 2017, she has served as a Parent Leader, Lived Prevention Support and Experience Expert, former member of the Local Community Action Partnership Executive Board, 5 years serving Former Chair and Parent Representative on the Local Head Start Program Policy Council and Nebraska Community Response Panels as well as roles on various Nebraska steering committees.
+Ashley has a Nursing Degree and practiced nursing for approximately 10 years.

 Heather Stenson